 Alok Jha is the science and technology correspondent at The Economist and author of The Water Book.

 The 2021 United Nations Climate Change Conference (COP26), is the 26th time the UN countries have met to discuss climate change.
 Yes, there have been 25 previous conferences that have debated what to do and yet little progress has been made.
 We need firm, binding actions, not just words, so what should Britain, as host of the November conference in Glasgow, put on the agenda to ensure that actions with impact are agreed and delivered?
 UK Government Cabinet member Alok Sharma is President of COP26, Christiana Figueres is a founder of the Global Optimism group, was head of the UN climate change convention when the Paris agreement was achieved in 2015 and is co-author of The Future We Choose: The Stubborn Optimist's Guide to the Climate Crisis.
-Glenys Stacey is chair of the newly created Office for Environmental Protection in the UK Parliament.
+Patricia Espinosa is the Executive Secretary of the Secretariat of the United Nations Framework Convention on Climate Change.
 They are in conversation with Peter Lacy, author of Waste to Wealth: The Circular Economy Advantage and The Circular Economy Handbook.

 Jay Griffiths issues a passionate, poetic manifesto for urgent rebellion, as well as a paean to the beauty of the natural world, in Why Rebel?
 Rebel because our footprint on the Earth has never mattered more than now.
 Rebel because we need a politics of kindness, but the very opposite is on the rise.
 Rebel because nature is not a hobby, it is the life on which we depend.
 Only when it is dark enough can you see the stars, and they are lining up now to write rebellion across the skies.
-Jay is in conversation with the creator of the Transition Towns movement, Rob Hopkins.
+Jay is in conversation with the creator of the Transition Towns movement, Rob Hopkins, author of From What Is To What If: Unleashing the Power of Imagination to Create the Future We Want.

 The anthropologist, winner of the Samuel Johnson Prize for Into the Silence, discusses his new book on Colombia's complex past, present, and future, through the story of the great Río Magdalena.
 The river represents the political history of Colombia, home to the greatest ecological and geographical diversity on the planet.
 As he travels its length, he encounters people who have overcome years of conflict, informed by indigenous wisdom and an enduring spirit of place.
 Only in Colombia can a traveller wash ashore in a coastal desert, ascend narrow tracks through dense tropical forests and reach verdant Andean valleys rising to ice-clad summits.
 This wild and impossible geography finds fuses perfectly with the Colombian spirit: restive, potent, at times placid and calm, at others tortured and twisted.
 He talks to journalist Rosie Boycott.